-4.2.5.
-A CCP should maintain its required level of prefunded financial and liquid resources on an ongoing basis.54 A CCP should conduct daily and, as necessary, intraday margin coverage analysis and stress testing for both credit and liquidity risks in order to assess observance with its coverage requirements.
+4.2.6.
+A CCP should maintain its required level of prefunded financial and liquid resources on an ongoing basis.67 In order to assess observance of its coverage requirements, a CCP should conduct daily stress testing and daily (and, as necessary, intraday) margin coverage analysis, for both credit and liquidity risks.
 If stress testing indicates that the CCP is not, or is at material risk of not, maintaining its required levels of resources, the CCP should have policies and procedures in place that result in prompt corrective action.
-To observe the relevant minimum coverage requirement for credit or liquidity resources on an ongoing basis, a CCP should use a sizing methodology sufficiently conservative to minimise the likelihood of a shortfall.
-In so doing, the CCP should evaluate the role of the composition of financial resources in relation to minimising the likelihood of a shortfall, particularly when sizing mutualised financial resources.
+To observe the coverage requirement for credit or liquidity resources on an ongoing basis, a CCP should use a sizing methodology sufficiently conservative to minimise the likelihood of a shortfall.